-Science data processing for NEOWISE is carried out using version 7.5 of the WISE Science Data System (WSDS) developed and operated at IPAC at the California Institute of Technology.
+Science data processing for NEOWISE was carried out using version 7.5 of the WISE Science Data System (WSDS) developed and operated at IPAC at the California Institute of Technology.
 The WSDS is a hardware, software, operations, and analysis system that converts raw NEOWISE image data packets, engineering telemetry and ancillary information into the calibrated Single-exposure Images, Source Database, Moving Object Tracklets, and ancillary data and metadata products and user documentation.

 The functional block diagram showing the elements and major interfaces of the WSDS is shown in Figure 1.
-NEOWISE processing utilizes the Ingest, Scan/Frame, and Moving Object Data Reduction Pipelines, QA, FPG and Archive subsystems.
+NEOWISE processing utilized the Ingest, Scan/Frame, and Moving Object Data Reduction Pipelines, QA, FPG and Archive subsystems.
 The high-level functions of these subsystems are described below.
-The Multiframe Data Reduction Pipeline that coadds Single-exposure Images and performs deep source extraction and characterization is not utilized for regular NEOWISE processing.
+The Multiframe Data Reduction Pipeline that coadds Single-exposure Images and performs deep source extraction and characterization was not utilized for regular NEOWISE processing.

-WSDS v7.5 incorporates software and calibration product updates that are tuned for the observed characteristics of the NEOWISE data and flight system performance.
-Calibration updates include: instrumental calibrations such as bad and noisy pixel masks, responsivity corrections, readnoise and gain maps; point spread functions for source extraction; photometric zero-point offsets; focal plane distortion maps and band-band offset and scale relationships.
+WSDS v7.5 incorporated software and calibration product updates that are tuned for the observed characteristics of the NEOWISE data and flight system performance.
+Calibration updates included: instrumental calibrations such as bad and noisy pixel masks, responsivity corrections, readnoise and gain maps; point spread functions for source extraction; photometric zero-point offsets; focal plane distortion maps and band-band offset and scale relationships.
 Instrumental and photometric calibrations are also updated periodically during the survey in response to changing payload and flight system characteristics.
-WSDS v7.5 also takes advantage of the AllWISE Source Catalog that provides a deep reference for the inertial mid-infrared sky for photometric calibration and for trending various performance parameters.
+WSDS v7.5 also took advantage of the AllWISE Source Catalog that provides a deep reference for the inertial mid-infrared sky for photometric calibration and for trending various performance parameters.
 NEOWISE-specific WSDS updates are summarized in IV.1.b below.

 The WSDS INGEST subsystem receives science data packets, engineering telemetry and ancillary information from the NEOWISE Mission Operations System, and assembles from them the Level 0 FITS-format images and metadata.
 Following their generation, INGEST then stages the Level 0 images and metadata for pipeline processing.
 INGEST operations are initiated automatically following the receipt of raw image, housekeeping and ancillary data that are sent following each NEOWISE downlink pass.
 The INGEST subsystem is described in IV.2 of the All-Sky Release Explanatory Supplement.

-The WSDS PIPELINES subsystem converts Level 0 imaging data and metadata into calibrated images, extracted source lists, and moving object tracklets and produces corresponding metadata.
+IV.1.a.ii.
+PipelinesThe WSDS PIPELINES subsystem converts Level 0 imaging data and metadata into calibrated images, extracted source lists, and moving object tracklets and produces corresponding metadata.
 The PIPELINES subsystem for NEOWISE is comprised of two main components: the Scan/Frame Pipeline and the WISE Moving Object Pipeline System (WMOPS).

 The WSDS Multiframe Pipeline that combines individual Single-exposure images and performs deep source extraction is not run as part of NEOWISE data processing.
 Therefore, there is not a NEOWISE coadded Image Atlas or deep Source Catalog like there was for the AllWISE and All-Sky data releases.